HL7/fhir-us-ndh/input/pagecontent/exchange-use-cases.md

 #### Users and Actors
 Primary list of Users and Actors:
-- Provider - Any individual or entity that provides healthcare related services or goods directly, or in support of, healthcare delivery
+- Provider - Any individual or entity that provides services or goods directly, or in support of, healthcare and/or social care delivery
 - Consumer - Any consumer, or potential consumer, of healthcare services or goods
 - Benefits coordinator - An individual who provides help to employees navigating the benefits process, including healthcare benefits
 - Care coordinator